 Configure the CT Type as Storage Only.
-See CT Config (page 29 Error!
-Bookmark not defined.) for details of how to configure CTs.
+See CT Config for details of how to configure CTs.

 Voltage Optimisers

 If there is a voltage optimiser (VO) installed in the property, the CT sensor and the zappi must both be on the same side of the VO; either the incoming grid supply or the optimised supply.